Andreea410/Ad-Space-Booking-System/README.md

 **Option 2: Use environment variables (recommended for production)**

-You can also create a `.env` file in the backend folder or set environment variables:
+You can also create a `.env` file in the backend folder, or copy the .env.example or set environment variables:

 ```bash
 # Example environment variables